mickalleny2k/pands-project/README.md

 # pands-project
-Project for Programming and Scripting module
+Project for Programming and Scripting course
+Analyse the Fisher's Iris data set